Apply

 What if I have bad credit?

 Operation Hope offers free and confidential credit counseling.
-To learn more, please visit their website https://operationhope.org/.
+To learn more, please visit their website at https://operationhope.org/.
 The local branch of Operation Hope is located inside First Horizon Bank in Hickory.
-You may contact Niki Mullineaux at niki.mullineaux@operationhope.org or call 828-705-1198 for more information.
+For further information, you can contact Niki Mullineaux at niki.mullineaux@operationhope.org or call 828-705-1198.
+If you are concerned about your credit history, you can access one free copy of your credit report each year at www.annualcreditreport.com.